Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Modelling framework

-The marginal distribution \(F^+_{\bm s, t}\), of \(X^+_t(\bm s)\), does not contain a point mass, so it can more easily be transformed into the Laplace distribution.
+The marginal distribution \(F^+_{\bm s, t}\) of \(X^+_t(\bm s)\) does not contain a point mass, so it can more easily be transformed into the Laplace distribution.
+We denote the transformed intensity variables as \( Y_t(\bm s) = F^{-1}[F^+_{\bm s, t}(X^+_t(\bm s))]\).
 Thus, we describe the conditional intensity process with the spatial conditional extremes model, while the conditional occurrence process is described with a suitable binary model.
 Our model for \(F^+_{\bm s, t}\) is described in Section~\ref{sec:marginal_model}.
-Then, our model for the conditional intensity process is described is Section~\ref{sec:conditional_intensity_model}, and our model for the conditional occurrence process is described in Section~\ref{sec:conditional_occurrence_model}.
-The full model structure is visualised in the flowchart in Figure~\ref{fig:flowchart}.
+Then, our model for the conditional intensity process is described in Section~\ref{sec:conditional_intensity_model}, and our model for the conditional occurrence process is described in Section~\ref{sec:conditional_occurrence_model}.
+The full model structure is visualised as a flowchart in Figure~\ref{fig:flowchart}.
 Most of our models fall within the framework of latent Gaussian models, which are introduced in Section~\ref{sec:latent_gaussian}.